nicolenocera/cybersecurity-portfolio/Projects/Active-Directory-Lab/README.md

 ## Overview

-This project documents the process of building a Windows Server 2025 Active Directory environment from scratch using Oracle VirtualBox.
+I built this lab to get hands-on experience with Windows Server and Active Directory.

-The goal of this lab was to gain experience with common Windows Server administration tasks like Active Directory deployment, DNS configuration, OUs, user management, security groups, Group Policy, and common help desk tasks.
+The goal was to learn how to install and configure Active Directory, create users and groups, organize Organizational Units (OUs), work with Group Policy, and practice common help desk tasks in a small business environment.

-Instead of stopping after the initial installation, I built a small business environment to practice realistic administrative tasks such as onboarding users, organizing departments, managing security groups, applying Group Policy, and disabling employee accounts.

 ---

 ## Note

-This project is part of my ongoing IT and cybersecurity learning journey.
-Along with building technical skills, I'm also learning how to properly document projects and organize my GitHub portfolio.

-At the bottom of this README I've included some of the Microsoft documentation, tutorials, and GitHub resources I used while building both this Active Directory lab and improving the presentation of my repositories.
-My goal is to continually improve both my technical skills and the way I document my work.
+I'm still learning Windows Server, Active Directory, and GitHub, so I used Microsoft documentation and YouTube tutorials while building this lab.
+I also used this project to practice writing better documentation for my GitHub portfolio.

+I've included the resources I used at the bottom of this README.

 ---